ken-guo1/node-mongo/README.md

 ## Prerequisite

-1. Make sure you have docker installed if the app is running in docker.
+1. Make sure you have docker and docker-compose installed if the app is running in docker.
 2. Make sure you have latest stable version of node installed if the app is running in the local.
 3. Make sure you have mongo installed if the app is running in the local.

-### Option 1 Local
+### Option 1: Local

 run following command in terminal / power shell